How to Cook Acorn Squash

 Instructions

-- Place the halves into a baking dish with the cut side up (like in the pictures), then add some water to the bottom of the pan (about a 1/2 cup).
+- Place the halves into a baking dish or baking sheet, with the cut side up (flat side up like in the pictures), then add some water to the bottom of the pan (about 1 cup, enough water to cover the bottom of the pan).

 - Bake for about 2 hours.
-Some take longer than others, depending on the density of the squash.
+Some squash cooks longer than others, depending on the density of the squash.
 Just check them at the 1 hour mark to see if the flesh is soft and roasted.

-- Using a mixer or hand blender puree the squash (make sure to get the melted butter, sugar and rosemary in there) and enjoy as a side dish.
+- Use a mixer or hand blender to purée the squash (make sure to get the melted butter, sugar and rosemary in there) and enjoy as a side dish.

 More Delicious Side Dish Recipes: